Care England Workforce Development Group (WDG)

 Care England’s Workforce Development Group is a forum for all things workforce-related and is typically attended by individuals working in HR roles across our membership base.

-Meetings take place from 1-2pm on the third Thursday of every month, chaired by Ioan Bishop (Policy and Parliamentary Lead).
+Meetings take place from 1-2pm on the third Thursday of every month, chaired by Lauren Hague (Senior Policy Officer).
 Meetings are focused on to the most pertinent topics relating to the adult social care workforce and are a great opportunity for members to hear the latest updates from across the sector, share and learn from the expertise of others and present concerns to the Care England team to take away and action.

 Below you will find all resources relating to the WD Group, including meeting notes, supporting materials, webinar recordings, information packs, and much more.